microsoft/playwright/docs/src/intro-csharp.md

 See our doc on [Test Runners](./test-runners.md) to learn more about running tests in headed mode, running multiple tests, running specific configurations etc.

+## System requirements

+- Playwright is distributed as a .NET Standard 2.0 library.
+We recommend .NET 6.
+- Windows 10+, Windows Server 2016+ or Windows Subsystem for Linux (WSL).
+- MacOS 12 Monterey or MacOS 13 Ventura.
+- Debian 11, Ubuntu 20.04 or Ubuntu 22.04.

 ## What's next

 - [Write tests using web first assertions, page fixtures and locators](./writing-tests.md)